Bar-winged Rail

 About the Bar-winged Rail

 The Bar-winged Rail belongs to the family Rallidae, within the order Gruiformes.
-These birds typically live Unknown; presumed to be similar to other rails in the region..
+These birds typically live Unknown, as the species is now extinct..

 How to Identify a Bar-winged Rail